-The first historical document that indicates the presence of a small church in the valley, called Orgials, is an act of agreement on the borders of Vinadio and Isola, drawn up on September 23, 1307, which names “the hospice of S. Maria di Brasca”.
-It was a small chapel flanked by poor rooms for the hospitality of wayfarers and pilgrims.
-In a deed dated 21 February 1447 it appears that the hospice was administered by the parish priest of Vinadio with four councillors, two of whom were elected by the municipality.
-It can be noted the importance of the hospice, both civil and religious, given the composition of the administrative group; it was, in fact, a sacred place, for the reception of all pilgrims, and at the same time necessary for the economic development of trade in the place.
-The oldest evidence on the life of the hospice of S. Maria attested the presence of hermits who dedicated themselves to the service of the wayfarers are believed to have been the first to live at St. Mary’s.
+The first historical document that indicates the presence of a small church in the Orgials area is an Agreement on the boundaries of Vinadio and Isola dated 23rd September 1307.
+It refers to the “hospice of St. Mary of Brasca” which was a small chapel flanked by simple rooms for the hospitality of wayfarers and pilgrims.
+In a later deed, dated 21 February 1447, it appears that the hospice was administered by the parish priest of Vinadio along with four council members.
+The hospice was a sacred place for welcoming pilgrims and vital for the economic development of local trade.
+Hermits who dedicated their lives to the service of the wayfarers are believed to have been the first to live at St. Mary’s.

-In every ancient legend there is always a fund of truth
+In every ancient legend there is always a hint of truth!

 It is still possible to reach the so-called Roccia dell’Apparizione, a few hundred meters away from the Sanctuary, where the statues of Sant’Anna with Mary child and the shepherdess kneeling in prayer facing them are placed.
 With the passing of time, towards the 16th century, the church was becoming more and more a sanctuary, since it was no longer just a place of passage for merchants, but was becoming a place of prayer and devotion, a destination for devout pilgrims.
 It dates back to this period the rebuilding of the altar and the purchase of a painting on a wooden panel depicting the saint, unfortunately lost with the French Revolution.
 In 1619 the church managed to obtain a relic of Sant’Anna, which is still preserved in the silver arm that is on display in the church, near the altar.